-Most of the users who are new to graphics cards are not aware of the various technical terms associated with it.
-A graphics card or video card is a powerful and complex computer hardware component that it used to run games and graphics applications smoothly (professional and other softwares).
-A graphics card is made up of various components and there are some other components that work along with.
+Most users who are new to graphics cards are not aware of the various technical terms associated with them.
+A graphics card or video card is a powerful and complex computer hardware component that is used to run games and graphics applications smoothly (professional and other software).
+A graphics card is made up of various components and there are some other components that work along with it.

-Also there are different graphics card manufacturers that offer different models of graphics cards with same graphics processor or GPU but have different performance and size.
-Learning about graphics cards can be a difficult task for novice users, so here in this post I am going to list down all the technical terms that you can find with graphics cards.
+Also, there are different graphics card manufacturers that offer different models of graphics cards with the same graphics processor or GPU but have different performance and sizes.
+Learning about graphics cards can be a difficult task for novice users, so here in this post, I am going to list down all the technical terms that you can find with graphics cards.
 You can also know about the various components of graphics cards from the link given below.

 Important Graphics Cards Terms

 Here are the various technical terms that you should be aware of when buying a graphics card or if you already have one in your system.

 GPU – GPU stands for Graphics Processing Unit and it is the Graphics Processor that does all the processing and calculations in a graphics card.
 GPU is the heart of any graphics card and there are mainly two popular GPU manufacturers, which are Nvidia and AMD.

 GPU Clock – The speed at which the GPU operates is known as GPU Clock.
 Some GPUs have two sets of speed, one is the base clock and the other is the turbo boost.
 The base clock is the original or default speed of the GPU and turbo speed only kicks in when GPU requires more speed for processing.
 Turbo boost only works for a short time only.